Infineon/mtb-example-psoc4-capsense-proximity-gestures/README.md

     ![](images/acquire-noise.png)

-10. Once the noise is acquired, place the hand over the [CY8CKIT-024](https://www.infineon.com/CY8CKIT-024) Kit at a distance of 2 cm and then click **Acquire Signal**.
+10. Once the noise is acquired, place the hand over the [CY8CKIT-024](https://www.infineon.com/CY8CKIT-024) Proximity Shield at a distance of 2 cm and then click **Acquire Signal**.
 Ensure that the hand remains on the same position as long as the signal acquisition is in progress.
 The calculated SNR on this button is displayed, as shown in **Figure 12**.

     **Figure 12.
 CAPSENSE&trade; Tuner - SNR measurement**

     ![](images/acquire-signal.png)

-11. If the SNR is above 5:1, switch to the **Graph View** and place the hand over the [CY8CKIT-024](https://www.infineon.com/CY8CKIT-024) Kit at a distance of 2 cm, and check the **Sensor Signal** value is above 50 as shown in **Figure 13**.
+11. If the SNR is above 5:1, switch to the **Graph View** and place the hand over the [CY8CKIT-024](https://www.infineon.com/CY8CKIT-024) Proximity Shield at a distance of 2 cm, and check the **Sensor Signal** value is above 50 as shown in **Figure 13**.

     **Figure 13.
 CAPSENSE&trade; Tuner - Sensor signal**